mmkal/p-suite/readme.md

 # p-suite

 A collection of all of sindresorhus promise modules.
 This is a fork of [promise-fun](https://github.com/sindresorhus/promise-fun).
-It will be periodically updated with the latest upstream changes (any package additions/removals etc.).
+It will be periodically updated with the latest upstream changes - package additions/removals etc.

 ## Contents